-- We assessed the Group's determination of the CGUs used in the impairment model and the determination that goodwill is tested at the single group of CGU level with other intangible and operating assets test at a lower level, based on our understanding of the Group's business, acquisition strategy, and examination of cash inflows.
-We assessed these against the criteria in the accounting standards.
-We also considered internal reporting of the Group's results to assess how earnings and goodwill are monitored and reported; - We assessed the impairment testing methodology used by the Group against the requirements of Australian Accounting Standards; - We tested the mathematical accuracy of the Group's value in use models; - We assessed the Group's cash flow forecasts including; - Consideration of the historical accuracy of previous estimates - Reconciled the underlying cash flow projections to Board approved forecasts - We assessed the cash flows and related growth rates applied in the models by comparing them to external analysts' reports.
-We checked the consistency of the growth rates to the Group's stated plan and strategy, past performance of the Group, and our experience regarding the feasibility of these in the industry in which they operate; - Working with our valuation specialists we assessed the Group's assumptions for terminal growth rates in comparison to economic and industry forecasts; - Working with our valuation specialists we analysed the discount rates against publicly

-- available data of a group of comparable entities, adjusted by risk factors specific to the Group; - We performed sensitivity analyses on the key assumptions used in the models and applied other values within a range that we assessed as being reasonably possible, to focus our further work; and - We assessed the disclosures in the financial report using our understanding of the Group's testing for impairment obtained from our procedures and against the requirements of the accounting standards.
+The key audit matter How the matter was addressed in our audit The Group's annual testing of goodwill and intangible assets for impairment is a key audit matter, given the size of the balance relative to total assets and the judgements applied by us in assessing the Group's identification of Cash Generating Units (CGUs), allocation of goodwill and the forward-looking assumptions that the Group applied in their value in use models.
+We focused on: Our procedures included: We assessed the Group's determination of the CGUs used in the impairment model and the determination that goodwill is tested at the single group of CGU level with other intangible and operating assets test at a lower level, based on our understanding of the Group's business, acquisition strategy, and examination of cash inflows.
+We assessed these against the criteria in Identification of CGUs - non-financial assets (other than goodwill) are required to be assessed for impairment separately, or as part of a CGU where the assets do not generate independent cash inflows.
+As the Group is pursuing a strategy for the integration of acquired businesses, assessing whether an acquired business generates substantially independent cash inflows during the process of integration with the global platform requires judgement; the accounting standards.
+We also considered internal reporting of the Group's results to assess how earnings and goodwill are monitored and reported; We assessed the impairment testing methodology used by the Group against the requirements of Australian Accounting Standards; We tested the mathematical accuracy of the Group's value in use models; We assessed the Group's cash flow forecasts Allocation of goodwill to CGUs - goodwill is required to be allocated to the CGU or group of CGUs that is expected to benefit from the synergies of the business combination.
+As the Group is acquiring businesses for the purposes of integrating functionality into a global platform, determining which of the CGUs that these synergies will be obtained, and the amount of goodwill to be allocated to them requires judgement; and Forward looking assumptions - forecast cash flows, growth rates, discount rates and terminal growth rates used by the Group given their inherent uncertainty.
+We involved valuation specialists to including; Consideration of the historical accuracy of previous estimates Reconciled the underlying cash flow projections to Board approved forecasts We assessed the cash flows and related growth rates applied in the models by comparing them to external analysts' reports.
+We checked the consistency of the growth rates to the Group's stated plan and strategy, past performance of the Group, and our experience regarding the feasibility of these in the industry in which they operate; Working with our valuation specialists we assessed the Group's assumptions for terminal growth rates in comparison to economic and industry forecasts; supplement our senior audit team members in assessing this key audit matter.
+Working with our valuation specialists we analysed the discount rates against publicly available data of a group of comparable entities, adjusted by risk factors specific to the Group; We performed sensitivity analyses on the key assumptions used in the models and applied other values within a range that we assessed as being reasonably possible, to focus our further work; and We assessed the disclosures in the financial report using our understanding of the Group's testing for impairment obtained from our procedures and against the requirements of the accounting standards.